 Images from Notre Dame's season that culminated in a run to the NCAA title game

 Inheriting a program that had never earned a berth in the NCAA Championship, Corrigan has made the Irish a staple in the postseason.
-He has led the Fighting Irish to Championship Weekend three times, including two appearances in the last four seasons.
-Notre Dame made the program's first-ever appearance in the national title game in 2010 and the Irish were national semifinalists in 2001 and 2012.
+He has led the Fighting Irish to Championship Weekend four times, including three appearances in the last five seasons.
+Notre Dame finished as the national finalist in 2010 and 2014 and the Irish were national semifinalists in 2001 and 2012.
 Notre Dame has finished as NCAA quarterfinalists five times under Corrigan (1995, 2000, 2008, 2011, 2013).

-Notre Dame has garnered 18 invitations to the NCAA Championship since 1990, including a current run of eight straight trips, which is a program-best streak.
-Notre Dame and Maryland are the only two schools to appear in the NCAA Championship in each of the last eight seasons.
-The Irish have made four straight quarterfinal appearances and have received a national seed and a first-round home game five times in the past six years.
+Notre Dame has garnered 19 invitations to the NCAA Championship since 1990, including a current run of nine straight trips, which is a program-best streak.
+Notre Dame and Maryland are the only two schools to appear in the NCAA Championship in each of the last nine seasons.
+The Irish have made five straight quarterfinal appearances and have received a national seed and a first-round home game six times in the past seven years.

-Corrigan's Irish squads have won 16 conference titles, including the 2012 BIG EAST regular-season championship, and have finished in the top 20 of the national rankings in 20 of the last 21 campaigns.
-Notre Dame has been adept at winning big games under Corrigan, registering 83 victories over nationally-ranked opponents, including 28 vs. top-10 foes.
+Corrigan's Irish squads have won 17 conference titles, including the 2014 Atlantic Coast Conference Championship, and have finished in the top-20 of the national rankings in 21 of the last 22 campaigns.
+Notre Dame has been adept at winning big games under Corrigan, registering 91 victories over nationally-ranked opponents, including 33 vs. top-10 foes.

-At least one Irish player has garnered All-America accolades in each of the last 21 years, with 33 individuals earning a total of 60 All-America honors.
-The Irish have had multiple All-America honorees in each of the last nine seasons and a program record six players received All-America citations in 2011.
+At least one Irish player has garnered All-America accolades in each of the last 22 years, with 35 individuals earning a total of 63 All-America honors.
+The Irish have had multiple All-America honorees in each of the last 10 seasons and a program record six players received All-America citations in 2011.

 In four seasons of BIG EAST Conference play Notre Dame garnered 23 all-league honors.
 David Earl became the first Irish player to capture a major postseason award from the conference as he was selected the midfielder of the year in 2011.
 Three such awards came Notre Dame's way in 2012 as John Kemp was named the conference's goalkeeper of the year, Kevin Randall took home the defensive player of the year award and Corrigan was tapped as the BIG EAST coach of the year for the first time.
 That upped his conference coach-of-the-year award tally to six.

-Moving to the BIG EAST was not the only significant change for the Fighting Irish in 2010 as the team began play in its state of the art facility, Arlotta Stadium.
+Moving to the BIG EAST was not the only significant change for the Fighting Irish in 2010 as the team began play in its state-of-the-art facility, Arlotta Stadium.
 Playing in a top-level league and in the multi-million dollar stadium will help Corrigan keep the Notre Dame program among the nation's best for years to come.
+The last seven seasons have witnessed the Fighting Irish achieve unprecedented success within the program and cement itself as one of the nation's top teams.
+Since the beginning of the 2008 campaign the Irish rank third nationally in wins (86) and winning percentage (.754).

 In 2008, Notre Dame played host to an NCAA tournament game for the first time.
 The 2009 campaign featured the Irish posting the first undefeated regular season (13-0) in program history before extending their record to a school-best 15-0 in the GWLL tournament.
 Notre Dame reached its first NCAA title game in `10 and followed that up by achieving the No. 1 national ranking during the `11 regular season.